Brave new world of Queensland Petroleum Royalties

 - other contractual dealings with reversionary rights.

-In its Consultation Paper, these issues were acknowledged, but the Government suggested that this type of flow on issue is a matter for the parties as to how the new legislative concepts are given effect, verified and enforced.
+In its Consultation Paper, the Government suggested that this type of flow on issue is a matter for the parties as to how the new legislative concepts are given effect, verified and enforced.

 Next steps